The Crit ☁ and FOAM.education - our Statement Last modification date: 14/09/2020

 Who is Crit ☁

-My name is Timothy Aebi, and as an ICU consultant in Bern, Switzerland, I continue the Galway tradition of BIJC and publish our current meetings for anyone interested on this website.
+My name is Timothy Aebi, and as an anaesthetist and ICU consultant in Bern, Switzerland, I continue the Galway tradition of BIJC and publish our current meetings for anyone interested on this website.
 I also continue to post an overview of some journals and their recent publications.

 Any information provided on this site is meant to complement and not replace any advice or information from a health professional.